 1. Because It All Starts With Traffic –

-You can secure great commissions from a wider range of vendors.
-Many times you have to offer discount on some items and you then mark up the prices of some other items to compensate for loss incurred due to discount given.
-When you have a large number of items in the catalog, when you have items from a wide price range in the catalog, it is easy for you spread your margins.
-So without offending a customer, you can ensure you don’t lose money.
+You can secure great commissions if you have a huge variety of products sourced from a wider range of vendors.
+Many times you have to offer discounts on a few items and to compensate for the loss incurred you mark up the prices of some other items.
+When you have a large number of items in the catalog you get a wide price range in the catalog.
+It gets easier to spread the margins across a different range of products effectively.
+So along with offering discounts to customers, you can ensure you don’t lose money.

 3. Beat Your Competition With Variety –

 Nothing ever works better than this.
 Show people how you have access to the most exclusive and exhaustive stock and they’ll remember you.
 Variety is the spice of an online store.
 Overwhelm your visitors with your range of products.
 This is only possible through a huge vendor base.

 While online shoppers are smart enough to know how and where to get the best deal, they’ll surely stop by you first.
 Because they would know about your extensive product base.

 4. Eliminate the Concern of Stock Availability –